Artemmkin/infrastructure-as-code-tutorial/docs/09-docker-compose.md

 In this lab, we learned how to use Docker Compose tool to implement Infrastructure as Code approach to managing a local container infrastructure.
 This helped us automate and document the process of creating all the necessary components for running our containerized application.

-If we keep created `docker-compose.yml` file in application repository, any of our colleagues can create the same container environment on any system with just one command.
+If we keep created `docker-compose.yml` file inside the application repository, any of our colleagues can create the same container environment on any system with just one command.
 This makes Docker Compose a perfect tool for creating local dev environments and simple application deployments.

 To destroy the local playground, run the following command: